Holly is used to decorate houses at Christmas time and is a symbol of the season. Like many symbols, its roots can be traced to older celebrations.

 This article was posted on Saturday, December 16th, 2006 at 5:57 pm and is filed under But Give Me Holly, Bold and Jolly, Christina Rossetti, Christmas, Christmas Poems, English, Holidays Around the World, Languages, Mama Lisa, Poetry, Poets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply